 - Foreign Wrestling Heel: Most of the time in Japan.
-WWE tried to play this too and sell him as Japanese, but nobody brought it.
+WWE tried to play this too and sell him as Japanese, but nobody bought it.

 - The Giant: Stands 6 ft 7 in tall, so it's not hard to be advertised as an unstoppable killing machine.

 - Lightning Bruiser: He can move pretty fast for a big guy, which made his "A-Train" ring name all the more apt, as he often came at his opponents like one.

 - Odd Couple: With Brodus Clay.
 Tensai was a guy who cut his teeth in Japan, Clay was a guy who just wanted to have fun and dance.

 - Power Stable: In New Japan Pro Wrestling: Rise, Great Bash Heel, and Chaos.

 - Red Baron: We can't forget the "Hip-Hop Hippo", as he was called, teaming with Scotty 2 Hotty.
 New Japan also gave him the more dignified "Bousou Kikansha" (Japanese for "Runaway Locomotive", likely as a nod to his "A-Train" name in WWE).

 - Retool: Underwent one as higher ups weren't all that impressed by him after his re-debut in WWE as Lord Tensai, as the crowd easily recognized him and started chanting "Albert!"
 They dropped the "Lord" part of his name, the robe, the "ICHIBAN!" shout, mist and his follower Sakamoto.